SRE vs. DevOps: Understanding The Key Differences

 Key Differences between SRE and DevOps

-Although SRE and DevOps share some common goals and practices, such as automation, collaboration, and continuous improvement, there are some key differences between them.
+Although SRE and DevOps share some common goals and practices, such as automation, collaboration, and continuous improvement, they also have some key differences.

 Development and implementation

 DevOps is about core development.
-DevOps teams are focused on building, testing, deploying, and monitoring applications that solve a problem or provide a service.
-SRE teams, on the other hand, are focused on ensuring that the applications run smoothly and reliably in production environments.
+DevOps teams are focused on building, testing, deploying, and monitoring applications that solve problems or provide services.
+SRE teams, on the other hand, ensure that applications run smoothly and reliably in production environments.
 They also provide feedback to the development teams on how to improve the applications.

 Skills